Shorter tours and longer detours: Uniform covers and a bit beyond: Uniform Covers

 Finally, vector $\frac{9}{13}v + \frac{4}{13}(\frac{3}{2}u)$ can be written as a convex combination of tours of $G$.
 For $e\in C$, $\frac{9}{13}v_e + \frac{4}{13}u_e= \frac{9}{13}+\frac{4}{13}(\frac{3}{4})= \frac{12}{13}$.
 For $e\in E(G/C)$ we have $\frac{9}{13}v_e + \frac{4}{13}u_e= \frac{9}{13}\cdot \frac{2}{3}+\frac{4}{13}(\frac{3}{2})= \frac{12}{13}$.
 Finally, if $e\in M$, $\frac{9}{13}v_e + \frac{4}{13}u_e= \frac{4}{13}(\frac{3}{2})= \frac{6}{13}$.
 This proves the result. \end{proof}

 We can further relax Conjecture \ref{8/9conj-int} and ask whether or not the everywhere $\frac{8}{9}$ vector for a 3-edge-connected, cubic graph $G$ can be written as a convex combination of 2-edge-connected multigraphs of $G$.
-The answer to this question is yes, and is a direct corollary of the following decomposition theorem due to Carr and Ravi \cite{Carr98}.
+The answer to this question is yes, and is a direct corollary of a decomposition theorem due to Carr and Ravi \cite{Carr98}.
+In fact, in Lemma \ref{2ec8/9}, we show that for a 3-edge-connected, cubic graph $G$, the problem of determining if $G$ has an $\alpha$-uniform cover can be reduced to bounding the integrality gap of half-integer solutions for \textsc{Subtour}$^=(G)$.